Alpine Ascents International | 109 West Mercer Street | Seattle, WA 98119 | 206-378-1927 | Map

 With this recipe, Todd and Willi began sculpting a reputation as a climber's outfitter.
 This included Willi maniacally developing the Alpine Ascents Mountaineering School, with the theme that any graduates should possess enough safety skills to call themselves a climber.
 Enter Gordon Janow, who brought his eclectic background of writing, business and many years of traveling through Asia, to galvanize Alpine Ascents as a business and mindset.
 This led to other strategic and opportune partnerships with old climbing friends such as Vernon Tejas, Peter Athans, and Jose Luis Peralvo, as well as recruiting, developing and training a host of younger guides that eventually became the core of the Alpine Ascents guiding staff.

-The office staff, not to be outdone, put the expertise of Matt Lepisto, followed in later years by Chris Thalman, Melanie Hodgman, Matt Miller and Gary Harrington, along with Todd and Gordon, to the task of creating and organizing all that manifests the visions of guides and climbers alike.
+The office staff, not to be outdone, put the expertise of Matt Lepisto, followed in recent years by Chris Thalman, Melanie Hodgman, Matt Miller and Gary Harrington, along with Todd and Gordon, to the task of creating and organizing all that manifests the visions of guides and climbers alike.
 Most of the original members are with us today, keeping it a jovial and enthusiastic (bordering on obsessive) team.